pun-private/chall-posticum/README.md

 > Sharing is caring, but sometimes there are too many small projects that don't seem useful at first glance.
 >
-> Posticum is a one of these small projects created by a supposed sysadmin called Bakdyr.
+> Posticum is a one of these projects created by a supposed sysadmin called Bakdyr.
 It appears suspicious...
 Can you look into it ?

 **Hints** are everywhere !
 Bruteforce and specialized tools won't help you here.